About the asthma data

 - Hospitalizations visits are defined as Minnesota residents who are discharged from a hospital in Minnesota or the bordering states of North Dakota, South Dakota, or Iowa.
 Emergency Department visits are defined as Minnesota residents who are treated and released or subsequently admitted to a facility in Minnesota or North Dakota.

 - Asthma hospitalizations have a primary discharge diagnosis of asthma.
 Asthma ED visits have asthma as the first-listed diagnosis.
 Asthma is defined as the International Classification of Disease 9th Revision, Clinical Modification (ICD-9-CM) codes 493.0-493.9.
+ICD-10 codes were used starting October 2015, these include the first diagnosis of J45.
 ED visits include both patients treated and released from the ED as well as those that enter the ED and are admitted to the hospital.

 - Records with missing county are included in the state count but excluded from county counts.